AdobeDocs/experience-platform.en/help/landing/ai-assistant.md

 ![The AI Assistant for Experience Platform with the following question prepared for querying: "What is the eventType field in an ExperienceEvent schema?](./images/ai-assistant/question.png)

 The AI Assistant then queries its knowledge base and computes an answer.
-After a few moments, the AI Assistant returns the following:
+After a few moments, the AI Assistant returns an answer and related suggestions that you can use as follow up prompts.

 ![The AI Assistant for Experience Platform with an answer to the previous query.](./images/ai-assistant/answer.png)